pyranges/pyranges_1.x/docs/how_to_create.rst

   example_data.aorta2             : Example ChIP-seq data.
   example_data.ncbi_gff           : Example NCBI GFF data.
   example_data.ncbi_fasta         : Example NCBI fasta.
+  example_data.files              : A dict of basenames to file paths of available data.

 You can load the data with this syntax: